 Please refer to the Renewals tab of the website for detailed instructions.

 Online renewal is not be mandatory but highly encouraged by the Board.
 The necessary forms to renew your license will be available at the Renewals tab on this website.

 No. You do not need to maintain your certification with the NBCOT in order to be licensed in NC.
 However, the NBCOT owns the trademarks OTR and COTA.
 If you wish to use those letters, you must maintain certification with NBCOT or you will be violating trademark laws.

 Continuing education is a structured educational experience beyond entry-level academic degree work that is intended to provide advanced or enhanced knowledge in a particular area.
 Continuing education is only one of several types of continuing competence activities.
 Section .0805 of the Rules of the North Carolina Occupational Therapy Board lists the activities that qualify as continuing competence activities.

 One contact hour of continuing competence equals 60 minutes in a learning activity, excluding meals and breaks.
 Each contact hour equals one (1) point.

 OTs and OTAs are both required to complete fifteen (15) continuing competence activity points annually.

 All continuing competence courses and activities must relate to roles and responsibilities in occupational therapy and must enhance the therapist’s continuing competence.
 Qualified activities are set out in Rules .0803(a) and .0805 and contain many opportunities for completing continuing competence requirements.

-Licensees do not submit proof of completion of continuing competence activities but shall keep such proof for at least two (2) years and may be subject to random audits by the Board.
+Licensees have to submit proof of completion of continuing competence activities and shall keep such proof for at least two (2) years and may be subject to random audits by the Board.

 No. Rule .0802(d) states that continuing competence activities may not include new employee orientation or annual training required by the employer.